cashc/think-nicely/_posts/2020-04-05-why-vanlife.md

   </div>
 </div>

 The possibilities are endless with van life.
 You're able to make your home wherever you want, for as long or as short as you want.
 This means I can relocate to an area that's conducive to whatever activity I'm drawn to at the moment.
-Be it trail running, surfing, farming, woodworking, etc. I can immerse myself in the activity.
+Be it running, surfing, farming, woodworking, etc. I can immerse myself in the activity.
 I'm only limited by my imagination because the barrier to following my heart is incredibly low.

 I'm a very independent person so I thrive under the responsibility of having to constantly decide where and when to go.
-I love being able to open Google Maps and see a huge national forest and just decide to check it out, going down random dirt roads until I come across some breathtaking scenery and call that home for a while.
+I think this constant changing of environments has forced me to grow in a lot of different areas really fast.
+I feel like I've lived three years in the last one year!
+It's an extreme lifestyle, but I much prefer doing things to the extreme rather than being overly cautious.

 All of my main destinations have been stops to visit friends and family.
 Van life wouldn't be nearly as fun without my friends and family that I see along the way.
 I'm so blessed to have people to visit all over the country.
 Connecting with friends (old and new) is my favorite part of van life.
 It takes effort to meet up with folks, but it's so worth it.
 My friendships have been strengthened faster while doing vanlife.
 I think there are multiple reasons for this expedited bonding: